bjanadi97/Google-O-Auth-Drive-Uploader/README.md

 Step 8 - Select an account and proceed.

 Step 9 - Upload a Photo and click "Upload your album".
+(The file may not be shown in the drop box yet it is selected).

 Step 10 - Go to your selected Goole drive account and see if the uploaded file is available.